What are the Effects of Medicinal Cannabis for the Treatment of Back Pain?

 Back pain that lasts between four weeks and twelve weeks is called subacute pain.

 Most simple back pain resolves on their own.
-But over-the-counter painkillers and medical marijuana treatment can help to significantly reduce pain, back muscle spasms, and inflammation.
+But over-the-counter painkillers and medicinal cannabis treatment can help to significantly reduce pain, back muscle spasms, and inflammation.

 Left untreated though, simple back pain can disrupt the way the back normally functions.
 It can result in decreased range of motion of the spine.
 It can also affect ambulation and activities of daily living.